Click for homepage

 ZB-298

-Tactical pulsed doppler radar - this page is a stub
+Tactical pulsed doppler radar - not in collection

-ZB-298 was a mobile tactical ground-based static pulsed doppler radar, developed by Marconi-Elliot Avionic Systems Ltd. in Borehamwood (UK) around 1965.
+ZB-298 was a mobile tactical ground-based static pulsed doppler radar, developed around 1965 by Marconi-Elliot Avionic Systems Ltd. in Borehamwood (UK).
 The device was intended for use by reconnaissance units and delivered a acoustic and visual output.
 It was used until the mid-1990s.

 The unit operates in the 3 cm (10 GHz) X-band, and consists of a control unit that is connected to a rectangular antenna that is mounted on a tripod.
 Both the rotation and elevation angle of the tripod can be altered from the control unit.